mkthalmann/PyExp/README.md

 ## Desiderata

 Below is a list of features I would like to implement in the future.
-While it is no guarantee that this will actually happen, the following list is supposed to hold me a accountable.
+While it is no guarantee that this will actually happen, the following list is supposed to hold me (somewhat) accountable.

 * support for video stimuli
 * randomize order of dynamic FC options